-The fellowship program offers one year of graduate medical education in cardiothoracic imaging.
-This is a non-ACGME fellowship commencing July 1 and ending 30 June of the following year.
-Please refer to the application requirements below.
+The Cardiothoracic fellowship offers one year of graduate medical education in cardiothoracic imaging.
+This is a non-CGME fellowship commencing July 1 and ending 30 June of the following year.

 Trainees will be exposed to a wide variety of pathology and gain familiarity with both cardiac and thoracic diseases encountered in clinical practice.
 This will include training in chest radiograph, thoracic CT/MRI, CT/MRI Angiography in addition to cardiac CT/MRI and coronary imaging.
 Opportunities in nuclear cardiac imaging and body MRI are also built into the fellowship.
 Exposure to 3D reconstruction methods and interpretation will be included.